pc-consulting/ports/README.md

     - Hacks in Makefile to make the bl**dy -rc6 appear where I could not get rid of it.
 Unfortunately, as the makefile currently is. it does not make it into PORTVERSION, sigh.
     - As a consequence, when the release is there, we'll need to bump PORTREVISION.
     - Makefile should pull from git directly to get cleaner.
 The current source distribution is not good, imho.
+    - We should consider to eventually depend on comms/hamlib.
     - pkg-plist has a few extra entries to satisfy make check-plist.
 Someone with brighter knowledge may find about that.
 - comms/gnuradio
     - _Any more knowledgeable testers/takers more than welcome._